Best Prime Day 2020 TV deals: Save $1,000 on a 65-inch Sony OLED, over $100 on Roku TVs

 Amazon Prime Day 2020 is officially here, and will run through to Wednesday, Oct.14.
-If you're looking to score a great price on a new TV, the two-day shopping event includes big discounts on big screens from big brands such as Sony and Toshiba.
-Amazon isn't alone either, as other retailers including Best Buy and Walmart have sales bonanzas of their own.
+If you're looking to score a great price on a new TV, the two-day shopping event includes big discounts on big screens from big brands such as Sony and Samsung, as well as plenty of lesser-known brands like Element and Westinghouse.
+Amazon isn't alone either, as other retailers including Best Buy, Walmart and Target have sales bonanzas of their own.
 Some of those deals include slashed prices on TVs, and we expect more TV deals to emerge soon.

 We'll keep updating this story with the latest Prime Day deals in this category as more deals become available.